daxpedda/web-time/README.md

 [`Date.now()`] for [`SystemTime`] to offer a drop-in replacement that works in browsers.

-At the same time the library will simply re-export [`std::time`] when not using the `wasm32-unknown-unknown` target and will not pull in any dependencies.
+At the same time the library will simply re-export [`std::time`] when not using the `wasm32-unknown-unknown` or `wasm32v1-none` target and will not pull in any dependencies.

 Additionally, if compiled with `target-feature = "atomics"` it will synchronize the timestamps to account for different context's, like web workers.
 See [`Performance.timeOrigin`] for more information.

-Using `-Ctarget-feature=+nontrapping-fptoint` will improve the performance of [`Instant::now()`] and [`SystemTime::now()`], but the vast majority of the time is still spent going through JS.

 ## Target

-This library specifically targets browsers, that support [`Performance.now()`], with the `wasm32-unknown-unknown` target.
+This library specifically targets browsers, that support [`Performance.now()`], with the `wasm32-unknown-unknown` or `wasm32v1-none` target.
 Emscripten is not supported.
 WASI doesn't require support as it has it's own native API to deal with [`std::time`].

 Furthermore it depends on [`wasm-bindgen`], which is required.
 This library will continue to depend on it until a viable alternative presents itself, in which case multiple ecosystems could be